-A breach of contract claim is available where an employee alleges that their dismissal constitutes a breach of an express or implied term of their contract.
+A breach of contract claim is available where an employee alleges that his or her dismissal constitutes a breach of an express or implied term of his or her contract.
 A breach of contract claim may be commenced in the state, territory or federal courts of the jurisdiction most closely connected to the claim (depending on the value of the claim and the contents of the allegation of breach).
-Since the commencement of the whistle-blower provisions under the Corporations Act 2001 (Cth), claims under the victimisation provisions of the Corporations Act are can also be made in respect of dismissals (and other forms of detriment suffered by employees).
+Since the commencement of the whistle-blower provisions under the Corporations Act, claims under the victimisation provisions of the Corporations Act are can also be made in respect of dismissals (and other forms of detriment suffered by employees).

 The successful party in breach of contract claims will ordinarily be awarded their costs of the proceedings on an indemnity or party/party basis.
-Because of the cost implications, breach of contract claims are generally commenced for claims seeking a substantial award of damages or are attached to a fair work claim (such as a general protections claim) in an attempt to avoid a cost award.
+Because of the cost implications, breach of contract claims are generally commenced for claims seeking a substantial award of damages or are attached to a FW Act claim (such as a general protections claim) in an attempt to avoid an adverse costs order if unsuccessful.

 General protection claims under the FW Act that involve dismissal are also commenced before the FWC.
-If they remain unresolved after a mandatory conciliation conference, a certificate will be issued by the Commission.
-An employee can then elect to continue their claim before the Federal Court or the Federal Circuit Court of Australia or, if both parties consent, the FWC may also arbitrate the matter.
-This type of claim usually involves an allegation that an employer has taken adverse action against an employee, such as by dismissing them because the employee has a workplace right, has exercised that workplace right or proposes to exercise that workplace right.
+If they remain unresolved after a mandatory conciliation conference, a certificate will be issued by the FWC.
+An employee can then elect to continue his or her claim before the Federal Court or the Federal Circuit Court of Australia or, if both parties consent, the FWC may also arbitrate the matter.
+This type of claim usually involves an allegation that an employer has taken adverse action against an employee, such as by dismissing him or her because the employee has a workplace right, has exercised that workplace right or proposes to exercise that workplace right.

 A “workplace right” includes:

 - complaints or inquiries about the employee’s employment (eg, a bullying or harassment complaint about an employee’s manager);